AlexMaster168/AlexMaster168/README.md

 ## 😄 About me

-✌️ My name is Oleksil, I am 21 years old.
-I have been doing programming for about 6 years, trying out different technologies.
+✌️ My name is Oleksil, I am 22 years old.
+I have been doing programming for about 7 years, trying out different technologies.

-🎓I am student in State Intellectual Institute of Communications.
+🎓I am student in State University of Intelligent Technologies and Telecommunications.

 👩‍💻 My experience is React junior at Asferro from January to February 2022 Refactoring of administrative information panel project from GraphQL Apollo to REST API.